St Mary Immaculate Church, Falmouth

-St Mary's Church or St Mary Immaculate Church is a Roman Catholic parish church in Falmouth, Cornwall, United Kingdom.
+St Mary's Church or St Mary Immaculate Church is a Roman Catholic parish church in Falmouth, Cornwall, England, United Kingdom.
 It was built from 1868 to 1869 and designed by Joseph Hansom.
 The architecture of the church, according to Historic England is a blend of "Gothic and Burgundian Romanesque styles".
 It is located on the corner of Kimberley Place and Killigrew Street.
 It was extended by Hansom's son Joseph Stanislaus Hansom in 1881 and it is a Grade II listed building.

 History

 Foundation

 By 1800, a Catholic oratory existed in Falmouth, inside a warehouse, by the port.
 In 1803, the oratory was replaced by a chapel after it was burnt down.
 Next to the chapel was a house for the priest.
 The priest that served the mission in Falmouth was a Franciscan, Fr Ignatius Casemore.
 In 1814, a new customs house was built and the chapel and the house had to move.
 In 1818, the priest was French, Abbé Jean Baptiste de la Grésille.
 He received funds for a new church from French aristocrats.
 On 24 October 1821, the new church was opened.
 It could accommodate 150 people and it was built to be indiscreet, resembling two semi-detached houses.